Cartheur-Voice/voice-emotion-detector/README.md

 ## voice-emotion-detector

 What is the emotion of the participant at this measure of time?
-No peeking!

-## About this project
+## About

-This project is an Emotional Classification application to demonstrate Emotional Toys that utilizes the RAVDESS dataset to classify emotions from audio files.
-It consists of a library for handling the emotion classification logic and a console application for user interaction.
+This project is an _emotional classification_ example to illustrate the sophistication of an _Emotional Toys_ product that utilizes the RAVDESS dataset to classify emotions from audio files geerated during a live session.
+It consists of a library of emotion classification logic and a console application to demostrate its effectiveness.
+It could also be easily configured to a Test.

 ## Project structure